Donna Atwood: Career

 That same year, John H. Harris, operating owner of the Ice Capades, offered her a contract with his show.
-She signed with the Ice Capades at age 16, and within a year she was its star, billed as "The Queen of the Ice".
+She signed with the Ice Capades at age 16, and within a year she was its star, billed as "The Sweetheart of the Ice".
 She toured with the show for fifteen years, giving over 6,000 performances in two dozen venues.
 She was so famous that newspaper headlines of the day referred to her only as "Donna".
+Her partners were Jimmy Lawrence and, for almost 20 years, Bobby Specht, the U.S. men's champion in 1942.
 On her farewell tour, she starred in a production of Peter Pan, making her entrance flying above the audience.
 She often spoke of it as her favorite role.

+She was one of two human models studied as references for the ice skating sequence in the 1942 animated Disney movie Bambi.

-Donna Atwood retired from the role of lead skater in 1956 at age 31, moving into a custom-built Beverly Hills home complete with a piano that folded into the wall.
+Atwood retired from the role of lead skater in 1956 at age 31, moving into a custom-built Beverly Hills home complete with a piano that folded into the wall.
 She made a single television appearance in 1961 as Phyllis Merrill in the Perry Mason episode, "The Case of the Renegade Refugee."

 In the 1970s, when her children were grown and she was "tired of doing nothing," she began coaching young figure skaters in California.

-Family life
+Personal life

-In 1949, Donna married her mentor John H. Harris, 27 years her senior, with whom she had twin sons in 1950 and a daughter in 1952.
+In 1949, Atwood married her mentor John H. Harris, 27 years her senior, with whom she had twin sons Don and Dennis in 1950, and a daughter named Donna in 1952.

 To facilitate her travel with young children, the Ice Capades props department used a 10-foot traveling trunk to build a portable nursery that could be rolled into her hotel room.
 When her sons reached school age, she retired from skating.
 She was 31 years old, and at the peak of her career.

 Atwood and Harris divorced in 1959.
-Donna never remarried, eventually moving to Marina del Rey and Palm Desert, California.
+Atwood never remarried, eventually moving to Marina del Rey and Palm Desert, California.

+Atwood died on December 20, 2010, of respiratory problems at the Motion Picture & Television Country House and Hospital in Woodland Hills.
+She was 85 years old and survived by her two sons, daughter and five grandchildren.